-*A Warehouse Control System (WCS) is a software application for orchestrating activity flow within a warehouses or distribution center.
+*A Warehouse Control System (WCS) is a software application for orchestrating activity flow within warehouses or distribution centers.

 The WCS coordinates material handling sub-systems such as conveyor belts, carousels, scales and sorters.
 When needed, WCS determines the most efficient product flow and transmits directives to the equipment controllers to accomplish the desired result.